littlehorse-enterprises/littlehorse/docs/blog/2024-09-24-saga-pattern.md

 ## The SAGA Pattern

-At a technical level, the [SAGA Pattern](https://microservices.io/patterns/data/saga.html) allows you to perform distributed transactions across multiple systems (microservices, API's, mainframes, etc) without 2-phase commit.
+At a technical level, the [SAGA Pattern](https://microservices.io/patterns/data/saga.html) allows you to perform distributed transactions across multiple disparate systems without 2-phase commit.

 In plain English, it is a tool in the belt of a software engineer to prevent half-fulfilled bank transfers, hanging orders, or other failures which would result in a Grumpy Customer.